AlonBS/Ray_Tracer/README.md

 - Statistics about rendering
 - Soft shadows and area lights.
 - Full support for reflections and refractions, including mix of the 2 using Fresnel equations.
+- Normals interpolation (by default) for smoother appearance of less detailed models.